ADVERTISING

-Production of green hydrogen to supply up to 40 buses from 2027
+Green hydrogen production is expected to supply up to 40 buses from 2027 onwards

 Darmstadt.
-Construction of an innovative hydrogen production plant on the site of the Darmstadt waste-to-energy plant (MHKW) will begin in October 2025.
-ENTEGA AG has awarded the contract to FEST GmbH .
-The project is part of the DELTA real-world laboratory and is funded by the German Federal Ministry for Economic Affairs and Energy .
+Construction of an innovative hydrogen production plant on the grounds of the Darmstadt waste incineration plant will begin in October 2025.
+ENTEGA AG the contract to FEST GmbH from Goslar following an EU-wide tender.
+The project is part of the DELTA real-world laboratory funded by the Federal Ministry for Economic Affairs and Energy

-The new plant has a capacity of three megawatts and is scheduled to enter regular operation in the first quarter of 2027.
-Using green electricity, water will be split into oxygen and hydrogen in the electrolyzer.
-Approximately 310 tons of green hydrogen will be produced annually—enough to operate approximately 40 buses save up to 4,000 tons of CO₂ annually compared to diesel .
+The new plant has a capacity of three megawatts and is scheduled to begin regular operation first quarter of 2027.
+Around 310 tons of green hydrogen are expected to be produced annually – enough to power approximately 40 buses emission-free.
+Compared to diesel, this could save up to 4,000 tons of CO₂ .

 Hydrogen for public transport in southern Hesse

-The hydrogen produced is collected on-site via a trailer filling station and then used to public transport companies in the region .
-The focus is on local public transport, where switching to hydrogen propulsion can make a significant contribution to reducing emissions.
+The hydrogen produced is collected on-site via a trailer filling station and then public transport vehicles in the region .
+The focus is on its use in local public transport, where switching to hydrogen propulsion can make a significant contribution to reducing emissions.

 Dr. Marie-Luise Wolff , CEO of ENTEGA AG, emphasizes:

-"This project demonstrates once again that ENTEGA is a pioneer of the energy transition.
-Green hydrogen is becoming increasingly important to achieve climate protection goals.
-We are pleased that ENTEGA can make an exemplary contribution here."
+"This project once again demonstrates that ENTEGA is a pioneer in the energy transition.
+Green hydrogen is becoming increasingly important in order to achieve climate protection goals.
+We are delighted that ENTEGA can make an exemplary contribution here."

-The waste-to-energy plant is owned by the Southern Hesse Waste Recycling Association (ZAS) , while ENTEGA is responsible for its operation.
-With the start of plant construction, the hydrogen strategy for the South Hesse region a key milestone.
+The waste incineration plant is owned by the Zweckverband Abfallverwertung Südhessen (ZAS) , while ENTEGA is responsible for its operation.
+The start of construction marks a key milestone hydrogen strategy for the southern Hesse region

 (DARMSTADT – RED/ENTEGA/blu)